hpinsley/ElmPresentation/readme.md

 - Mouse movements.
 This subscription causes the position of the mouse to be sent to your update function in the form of a custom Msg whenever the mouse's position changes.

+The example also shows how to handle more then one subscription.

     cd SubscriptionDemo
     elm-app start